-How do I talk about my kink or fetish with my lover, spouse, or partner to my kink?
+How do I talk about my kink or fetish with my lover, spouse, or partner?

 We see this question a lot in the hypnosis fetish community.
 And I suspect it gets asked a lot in other fetish groups too.
 People who think their sexual interests are unusual are often afraid of sharing that interest with a lover.
 They fear being thought weird or perverted, and they fear that perception would lead to rejection and breaking up.

-Even people with common sexual kinks may fear sharing when they don’t know how their lover will respond.
+Even people with common sexual fantasies may fear sharing when they don’t know how their lover will respond.
 Newcomers to the online erotic hypnosis community often ask how they can introduce their boyfriend, girlfriend, or spouse to their kink without making it sound too weird.
 And the community has offered some suggestions.

-The most common recommendation is to share a book, a movie or a TV show that inspires your fantasies.
+The most common recommendation is to share a book, a movie, or a TV show that inspires your fantasies.
 Well written stories have a special ability to engage our imaginations and our emotions.
-Yet because the action happens to someone else (usually an imaginary character) the story can also provide a distance that protects us from taking the action personally.
+Yet because the action happens to someone else (usually an imaginary character) the story can also provide a distance that protects us from taking the action too personally.